 “Every new satellite constellation in history has gone bankrupt," Musk recently tweeted, justifying the high cost of the Starlink beta.
 "We hope to be the first that does not.”

 On Sept 28, 2020, Musk referred to the public market’s dislike for “erratic cash flow.”
 In June 2021, he reiterated that the company would need to achieve predictable cash flow before going public.

 Can I buy Starlink stock?

-Currently, Starlink is not a publicly traded entity.
-Musk (via Reuters) claimed to be “a huge fan of small retail investors” and that they will receive top priority when the company does go public.
+Starlink isn't publicly traded yet.
+However, as Reuters reports, Musk has claimed to be “a huge fan of small retail investors” and stated that they'll receive top priority when the company does go public.